Modeling Innovation Ecosystem Dynamics through Interacting Reinforced Bernoulli Processes: Category forward citation index and definition of ``success''

-Then, given a patent $n$ with publication year $y_n$ and belonging to category $c_n$, we refer to the set of patents with the same publication year of $n$, i.e. $y_n$, and belonging to the same category of $n$, i.e. $c_n$, as the {\em ``cohort of patent $n$''}.
-Hence, for each category $h$, we define the index $I_{n,h}$ as the normalization, with respect to the cohort of patent $n$, of the number of citations that patent $n$ received by the patents belonging to category $h$ and published within $T$ years after the publication date of $n$.
-Formally, we define
+denote the number of patents published in the period $[d_n,d_n+365\times T]$, belonging to category $h$, and citing patent $n$.

-Note that the number of forward citations a patent gets can differ greatly depending on the publication year and the category it comes from.
-This is why we decided to share the approach adopted in \cite{squicciarini2013measuring} and normalize this number with respect to the cohort of the patent considered.
-In other words, the index we use is a disaggregation of the forward citation index, say $I_S(n)$, in \cite{squicciarini2013measuring}: indeed, we have
+Now consider patent $n$, published in year $y_n$ and belonging to source category $c_n$.
+We refer to the set of patents published in the same year $y_n$ and belonging to the same source category $c_n$ as the \emph{cohort of patent $n$}.
+For each target category $h$, we define the index